ighanim/aws-well-architected-labs/content/Operational Excellence/300_Labs/300_Health_Aware_CICD_Pipelines/_index.md

 ## Goals:

-* Build a solution that automatically checks for AWS region health with new deployments.
+* Build a solution that automatically evaluates an AWS region health with new deployments.
 * Simulate a regional health impairment and verify the solution behaviour.
 * Integrate the solution with a ChatOps channel.